Turn on more accessible mode

 What is my overseas qualification equivalent to in Australia?

 There are many organisations that assess overseas qualifications for different purposes in Australia.
 There are different organisations that can assess your overseas qualification depending on if you need an assessment for migration, work or to study.
 See the answers to the questions below.
-Most people do not need a qualification assessment from us.

 From 1 July 2023 the Australian Government Department of Education transitioned to issuing digital assessment certificates to applicants via email.